src-d/lookout/sdk/README.md

 At the same time, an analyzer acts as a gRPC client to access the [Data Server](https://github.com/src-d/lookout-sdk/blob/master/proto/service_data.proto) exposed by the lookout server.
 This endpoint will provide the necessary source code and [Babelfish Universal Abstract Syntax Trees (UAST)](https://doc.bblf.sh/uast/uast-specification.html).
 See `LOOKOUT_DATA_SERVER` environment variable below for more details.

-All the needed `.proto` files are located in the [/sdk directory](https://github.com/src-d/lookout-sdk/tree/master/proto).
+All the needed `.proto` files are located in a different repository called [look-sdk](https://github.com/src-d/lookout-sdk/tree/master/proto).

 ## Code generation